edsolater/xartery_example/src/xdb/spec.md

-xdb: a simpler version of idb
+xdb: a simpler version of idb \
+for easier the flow path, no IDBTransaction

 only have 2 model: XDB and XDBObjectStore

-for easier the flow path, no IDBTransaction concept